nalinraut/CarND-Traffic_Sign_Classifier/README.md

 <img src="web.png" width="480" alt="Combined Image" />

+The classifier is able to correctly classify 4 out of 5 images yielding an acuracy odf 80.00%.
+The classifier incoorectly classifies the 4th image as 'General caution' instead of 'Pedestrians'.
+If we notice individual probabilties for the 4th image, the probabilities of the image being 'General caution' and 'Roundabout' are close.
+Although, the image is taken in perfect lighting conditions, the classifier is confused between a an exclaimaton '!' in 'General caution' and the stick figure of a pedestrian.

 The prediction for the images are tabulated as follows :

 | Image			        |     Prediction	|